A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 Oh, yeah, I'm still looking forward to, you know, all the groups and all that stuff.
 You know, that's fun.

-Yeah, the pots and the and the permutations.
+Yeah, the pots and the permutations.
+I've just had an email drop into

-I've just had an email drop into my uh to my account from FIFA, from the FIFA press press office, saying star-studded entertainment lineup announced for the final draw.
+my account from FIFA, from the FIFA press office, saying star-studded entertainment lineup announced for the final draw.
+Global icons Heidi Klum and Kevin Hart.

 Live performances from Andrea Obacelli, Village People, and global music superstar Robbie Williams.
-So
+So,

-you know, I'm sure a lot of people will have a good deal of fun, but obviously
+you know, I'm sure a lot of people will have a good deal of fun.
+But obviously,

-installed board members that are all Trumpists and turned it into
+installed board members that are all Trumpists and turned it into little, you know, his little opera house.

-his little opera house.
-The fact that even now six months from the tournament, we're not entirely sure which cities are going to be hosting which matches because
+The fact that, you know, even now, six months from the tournament, we're not entirely sure which cities are going to be hosting which matches because the Trump is still threatening to take games away from cities.

-Trump is still threatening to take games away from cities.
-He's threatening to invade co-hosts and Infantino is chuckling along when he jokes about it.
+He's threatened to invade co-hosts and Infantino is chuckling along when he jokes about it.

 It is a World Cup like no other.
-And I think for a lot of people
+And I think for a lot of people who

-who like the World Cup because it's almost a little bit of
+like the World Cup because it's almost a little bit of

 a change in pace, a change in tone from

-the rest of football, it is increasingly beginning to look as chaotic as everything else, to be honest.
+the rest of football.
+It is increasingly beginning to look as chaotic as everything else, to be honest.

-While I'm looking forward to the draw, I'm looking forward to the tournament, I won't be going next summer.
-And I'm not envious of anyone who is, frankly, to be honest.
+While I'm looking forward to the draw, I'm looking forward to the tournament, I won't be going next summer, and I'm not envious of anyone who is, frankly, to be honest.

 I find a lot of this really quite distasteful and hard to get on board with.
-We're going, aren't we, we, Barry?
+We're going, aren't we, Barry?

 Yeah, good luck.
 I mean, good luck.

-good luck showing them your social media accounts and,
+good luck showing them your social media accounts and

-you know, and how much stuff costs out there.
-Like, you know, it's a price gouging exercise.
+how much stuff costs out there.

+It's a price gouging exercise.
 A parking space, a parking space at the final is going to cost, I think, £150.

-Cameroon.
+Cameroon?
 Did Cameroon even make it?

-You know, or you know, Jordan against Sweden or whatever, or if they make it.
-So, yeah, apart from that, it's going to be great, I guess.
+Or Jordan against Sweden or whatever, or if they make it.

 the the people that support him the village people that support him by the sounds of it

-god imagine if me and barry try and get into the states we're taken down by the construction worker from the village people and we're not allowed in we're kept in solitary for six weeks uh anyway being in solitary for six weeks during the world cup would be like an extended version of skies the box
+they don't come cheap i mean i think it's all worthwhile if it gets the village people back up well they all still go in the village people you know they still save a lot on accommodation of course they do but can they all dress up like that i mean i'm sure they can't do i mean maybe who knows we'll see they're all working for ice now so they've got a lot of the uniforms no god imagine if me and barry try and get into the states we're taken down by the construction worker from the village people and we're not allowed in we're kept in solitary for six weeks uh anyway being in solitary for six weeks during the world cup would be like an extended version of skies the box

-they just come out and show us the world yeah see who won someone lifted the world cup we'll be like what yeah harry kane holding the world cup and i'm just going right let me back in there
+they just come out and show us the world who yeah see who won someone lifted the world cup we'll be like what yeah harry kane holding the world cup and i'm just going right let me back in there and throw away the key please

-Whole Foods Market is your holiday headquarters with everything you need, whether you're a guest or hosting the big dinner, with show-stopping centerpiece means like bone-in spiral cut ham or bone-in rib roast or even king crab.
+hi folks it's Mark Bittman from the podcast food with Mark Bittman Whole Foods Market is your holiday headquarters with everything you need, whether you're a guest or hosting the big dinner, with show-stopping centerpiece means like bone-in spiral cut ham or bone-in rib roast or even king crab.

 And if you want to take a few shortcuts, no one is looking after all, try the heat-neat sides from the prepared foods department.